Who is the leaflet for? What is its aim?

 Reassurance

-- Praise your child for telling you and reassure them that you will help to sort out the problem and they were right to tell you.
+- Praise your child for telling you and reassure them that you will help them with the problem.

-- It is important to let your child know that he/she is not to blame for the teasing/bullying.
+- Let your child know that he/ she is not to blame for the teasing/ bullying.

 Lots of young people go through difficult phases with friendships.
-Having different groups of friends (for example: home, school, music, sports clubs etc.) can be very helpful.
-This is because if your child is going through a tricky patch with one set of friends, they have others to remind them that they are still able to have good friendships.
+Having different groups of friends can be very helpful because if your child is going through a tricky patch with one set of friends, they have others to remind them that they are still able to have good friendships.

 How you may feel as a parent